 Freelancing part-time

-As an entrepreneur, you usually must register in KVK’s Business Register.
+As an entrepreneur, you usually must register in the KVK Business Register.
 You pay a one-time fee when you register.
-The KVK then passes on your details to the Tax Administration.
+KVK then passes on your details to the Tax Administration (Belastingdienst).
 They will send you your VAT ID number and VAT tax number.
 You usually receive these by post within 2 weeks.
-Many freelancers choose a sole proprietorship (eenmanszaak) or a private limited company (bv) as legal form.
+Many freelancers choose a sole proprietorship (eenmanszaak) or a private limited company (bv) as their legal form.

 Take a look at the step-by-step plan for starting a business in the Netherlands.
 There you can find out what is involved in starting your own business.
 This is also useful if you want to become a freelancer.